golioth/docs/docs/hardware/5-virtual-device/2-quickstart/3-simulating-devices-coap.md

 ```

 #### With body from file (-f)

+Files (of any type) can be sent using the `-f` flag.
+In this example the file is located in the same directory from which the `coap` command is being executed.

 ```bash
 $ coap --path /echo -m POST --psk-id deadbeef-id@my-project-id --psk supersecret --host coap.golioth.io -f ./test.txt